sunpech/sunpech.github.io/_posts/2015-01-19-why-i-recommend-adobe-photoshop.md

 blogger_id: tag:blogger.com,1999:blog-6841384.post-1564464479286947721
 blogger_orig_url: http://www.sunpech.com/2015/01/why-i-recommend-adobe-photoshop.html
 redirect_from: /2015/01/why-i-recommend-adobe-photoshop.html
+description: "I cover why I love and recommend Adobe Photoshop Lightroom Creative Cloud."
 ---

-<p>Over the past few years, friends have been asked me photography questions in terms of camera gear and software.
+Over the past few years, friends have been asked me photography questions in terms of camera gear and software.
 Perhaps I'll write a post in the future on physical camera gear, but for this post I wanted to cover <i>why I love using <a href="http://www.adobe.com/products/photoshop-lightroom.html">Adobe Photoshop Lightroom</a> </i>and <i>why you should consider it for your photo needs</i>.

 Adobe Lightroom is essentially a trimmed down version of <a href="http://www.adobe.com/products/photoshop.html">Photoshop</a> (PS) with features built in for a Photography workflow.
 There are photographers that are PS purists and do everything within it.
 I am not one of those and spend 90% of my time in Lightroom, and maybe 10% in Photoshop for my photographs.